 Aphrodite’s Rock attracts visitors from all over the island.
 Legend has it that this is the birthplace of the goddess of love, Aphrodite herself.
 It’s believed that if you swim around the rock, you’ll achieve eternal beauty.

 It’s a strange beach because it’s located beside the main road, but it’s a wide beach and one where you can either perch on one of the many rocks or lay your towel on the sand/shingle.
-Although the rock itself is the main attraction, many people come just to swim in the water which is a bright turquoise colour.
+Although the rock itself is the main attraction, many people come just to swim in the water which is a bright turquoise color.

 Be careful in your quest for eternal beauty as the water is quite rough here, but it’s lovely and warm to swim in so long as you’re cautious of the currents.